robotframework/robotframework/CONTRIBUTING.rst

 Reporting bugs
 ~~~~~~~~~~~~~~

-Explain the bug you have encountered so that others can understand it
+Explain the bug you have encountered so that others can understand it and
-and preferably also reproduce it.
-Key things to have in good bug report:
+preferably also reproduce it.
+Key things to include in good bug report:

 1. Version information

    - Robot Framework version
    - Python interpreter version
    - Operating system and its version

+   Typically including the output of ``robot --version`` is enough.

 2. Steps to reproduce the problem.
 With more complex problems it is often
    a good idea to create a `short, self contained, correct example (SSCCE)